JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 be used in Kotlin code.
 Kotlin modules can be used in Swift/Objective-C code too.

 Kotlin/Native comes with a set of pre-imported system frameworks; it's also possible to import an existing framework and use it from Kotlin.
-In this tutorial, you will learn how to create your own framework and use Kotlin/Native code from Objective-C and Swift applications on macOS and iOS.
+In this tutorial, you'll learn how to create your own framework and use Kotlin/Native code from Objective-C and Swift applications on macOS and iOS.

-In this tutorial you'll:
+In this tutorial, you'll:

 * [Create a Kotlin library](#create-a-kotlin-library) and compile it to a framework.
 * Examine the generated [Objective-C and Swift API](#generated-framework-headers) code.